 Theory - Typo

 We have seen a number of designers and artists make their careers out of designing type or custom lettering, and it has become common to list typography among our skills and disciplines.
 Unfortunately, as with any popularity surge, there have come with it a lot of misunderstandings of some of the terms and concepts that we use.
-Watch Bigwig Designers Explain The Art And Craft Of Typography Type surrounds us, from street signs and subway maps to cellphone interfaces and the tags tucked behind our shirt collars.
+Watch Bigwig Designers Explain The Art And Craft Of Typography.
+Type surrounds us, from street signs and subway maps to cellphone interfaces and the tags tucked behind our shirt collars.

 Yet, until relatively recently, many of didn’t take notice of the decision-making and craft behind the design of those letters--not until, that is, computers gave us the choice between hundreds of fonts and the possibility to design our very own.
 So how do the pros define their work?
 A new short video titled Type, from PBS Arts’ Off Book series, brings together some of today’s bold-faced names in typography to talk how they arrange typography into systems of information.
+Respect Thy Typography.
 Advertisement Good typography shouldn’t have to rely on ornamental crutches to stand tall.

 Yet despite all the tools and knowledge available to us, we readily embrace a flourishing, decorative typography, with cheap tricks used in a misguided attempt to make it “pop”.
-Respect Thy Typography
+12 Sources of Inspiration for Creating Your Own Lettering or Typeface Designs.
 This is an article written by guest author Sean Hodge from AiBURN, a blog about design, creativity, inspiration, tutorials, and vector graphics.

 Introduction Lettering and Typeface design is a creative endeavor that requires constant sources of motivation, influence, and inspiration.
 If you dream of painstakingly designing the next amazing Open Type Font, desire to craft beautiful Hand Drawn Lettering, or feel the urge to create original Typeface Designs then this article is for you.
-1. Bring Your Analysis to the Process 12 Sources of Inspiration for Creating Your Own Lettering or Typeface Designs
+1. Bring Your Analysis to the Process.
+Respect Thy Typography.
+13 Important Resources for Learning How to Design Typefaces and Full Fonts.
 If you're serious about creating a typeface design, then you'll need some solid resources to get started.

 Learn effective typeface design workflows, how to take an initial spark of an idea from sketch, through Illustrator, into Fontlab, and then work your creation into a complete and custom font design.
 Here are multiple tutorials that show you how to create fonts in Illustrator and Fontlab, and you can also dive into articles that describe the foundation of quality type design with ample inspirational examples.
-Typeface and Font Design Tutorials Designing a Typeface, With Illustrator and FontLab, from Start to Finish - Part 1, Part 2, and Part 3 13 Important Resources for Learning How to Design Typefaces and Full Fonts

-Type glossary Aesc (phonetic: ash) A ligature of two letters - 'a' and 'e'.
+Typeface and Font Design Tutorials Designing a Typeface, With Illustrator and FontLab, from Start to Finish - Part 1, Part 2, and Part 3.
+Type glossary.
+Aesc (phonetic: ash) A ligature of two letters - 'a' and 'e'.

 The aesc derives from Old English, where it represented a diphthong vowel, and has successfully migrated to other alphabets including Danish and Icelandic.
 Aperture The constricted opening of a glyph, as seen in the letter 'e'.
 Varying the size of the aperture has a direct effect on the legibility of a letterform and, ultimately, readability.
 Ascender The part of a lower case letterform that projects above the x-height of the font.
+Helvetica Part One.
 Movies - TypeCulture® The Creation of a Printing Type From The Design to The Print by Frederic W.

 Goudy.
 This silent film from the 1930s shows the preeminent American type designer Frederic Goudy (1865-1947) creating his typeface Goudy Saks.
 Goudy fans will delight in watching the master at work, but more importantly, this is a document of his type-making process - from the original drawings in pencil and ink, through the engraving of the working pattern and the matrix to the casting and proofing.

 The beauty and complexity of type, combined with an inexhaustible supply of options to evaluate, can make your head spin.
-The Simplicity of Helvetica Helvetica is one of the most popular typefaces in the world.
+The Simplicity of Helvetica.
+Helvetica is one of the most popular typefaces in the world.